jyyyeung/tetris-match/README.md

 -   [x] Game play page 95

     -   [x] Things in the game 40
-        -   [ ] There are at least 4 types of ‘things’ in the game
+        -   [x] There are at least 4 types of ‘things’ in the game: Tetrominoes, cloud, grass, clock
         -   [ ] For example, bullets in a shooting game or cards in a card game are considered one type of thing
-        -   [ ] Any collection of the same thing that is animated /
-can be interacted counts as one type of thing
+        -   [] Any collection of the same thing that is animated / can be interacted counts as one type of thing
         -   [ ] Static objects / text do not count
-        - Tetrominoes, cloud, grass (TODO: clock)
     -   [x] Players’ interaction 20
         -   [x] Some kind of players’ interaction is shown in almost real-time